MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/excel-template-multiple.md

 ---
 # required metadata

-title: Excel data entity templates
+title: Import data from Excel data entity templates with multiple worksheets
-description: This topic describes Excel data entity templates.
+description: This topic describes how to import data using Excel data entity templates into Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
 author: Sunil-Garg
 manager: AnnBe
 ms.date: 01/01/2018